Your First Visit

 - If you have medical or dental insurance, bring the necessary completed forms.
 We will use this information to check your benefits and help you process claims.

-Please alert the office if you have a medical condition that may be of concern (i.e. allergy, diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are on any medication (i.e. heart medications, aspirin, anticoagulant therapy, etc.)
+Please alert the office if you have a medical condition that may be of concern (i.e. allergy, diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are on any medication (i.e. heart medications, aspirin, anticoagulant therapy, etc.).
+It is important for us to be made aware of your medical history so as to better serve you at our practice.

-Broken Appointments: If for some reason you cannot make it to your appointment, please contact our office at Barrington Office Phone Number 847-381-7081.
-By doing so you allow another patient to use that time as well as reschedule your appointment.
-If it is after hours leave your name and number and a brief message on our answering machine and we will return your call in the morning.
+Broken Appointments: If for some reason you cannot make it to your appointment, please contact our office at Barrington Office Phone Number 847-381-7081 so that we can reschedule your appointment as soon as possible.
+If it is after hours, please leave your name, phone number, and a brief message on our answering machine and we will return your call in the morning.

 Periodic visits are an important part of orthodontic treatment.
 Generally, we will want to see you every 4 to 8 weeks to check your progress and make adjustments to your braces.
-During this time, you will need to keep appointments, follow instructions, eat nutritiously and practice good oral hygiene.
-Also continue to visit your dentist regularly.
+During this time, you will need to keep appointments, follow instructions, eat nutritiously, practice good oral hygiene, and continue to visit your dentist regularly.

-Once your braces are removed, retainers are utilized to hold your teeth in their new positions until your bone, gums and muscles adapt to the new teeth positions.
+Once your braces are removed, retainers are utilized to allow your bone, gums, and muscles to adapt to the their new positions and prevent them from shifting out of place.
 The retention period is an important part of your overall treatment and should not be neglected!

 Length of Treatment